oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-21-attachment-object.md

 A SARIF producer **MAY** embed the contents of an attachment in the log file by mentioning the attachment in `theRun.artifacts` ([sec](#artifacts-property)) and providing a value for `artifact.contents` ([sec](#artifact-object--contents-property)).

-> EXAMPLE: In this example, `image001.png` is a screen shot of the program being analyzed at the point where the result was detected.
+> EXAMPLE 1: In this example, `image001.png` is a screen shot of the program being analyzed at the point where the result was detected.
 Note that this example is more appropriate to a dynamic analysis tool than to a static analysis tool.
 >
 > ```json
 > {                                             # A result object (§3.27).